What is the context around the proposed “UK SOX” legislative?

 This isn’t optional.
 As the new legislative and regulatory landscape settles to define the enhanced obligations and duties on PIEs plus the role, function and extent of ARGAs powers, the business case will become almost self-defining and driven by necessity.
 PIEs will have no choice but to assess and employ additional internal controls, systems and risk management to deliver the necessary checks and balances required to attain, adhere to and continuously comply with the new high water mark being set for 2023 onwards.
 The consequences of ARGAs intervention, effects of its sanctions on the business and its and/or its directors as well as on its reputation and in public confidence, is clearly not a palatable or wise route to follow.

 How can SafePaaS help?

 Organizations can take advantage of our Segregation of Duties Insight™ assessment for Oracle ERP* environments.
-We will run 50 segregation of duties controls to identify the effectiveness of your current controls leveraging the SafePaaS Enterprise Risk Management platform to provide a deep, personalized analysis into the gaps that may exist around IT controls in key financial systems.
+We will run 50 segregation of duties controls to identify the effectiveness of your current controls leveraging the SafePaaS Governance platform to provide a deep, personalized analysis into the gaps that may exist around IT controls in key financial systems.
 We will then provide a SOX expert with deep SafePaaS knowledge to deliver the findings and make recommendations on remediation as well as how to minimize risk in the future.